 Flooding

 - The World Resources

 Institute estimates that

 4.24% of the world's

 population is exposed to

 river flood risk.

-- Australia is on the global average for consideration of flooding as a major issue.
+- Only a small portion of Americans consider flooding a major issue.

 Q. In your view, what are the three most important environmental issues facing [COUNTRY] today?
 That is, the top environmental issues you feel should receive the greatest attention from your local leaders? - Flooding